 Harvest objective means an identified limit on the number of cougars that may be harvested during the season on a particular unit.

-Harvest-objective permit means any permit that can be obtained without entering a drawing and is valid on all units during nonlimited entry seasons.
+Harvest-objective permit means any permit that can be obtained without entering a drawing and is valid on all units during non-limited entry seasons.
 A person may use dogs to hunt cougars with this permit.
-Hunting means to take or pursue a reptile, amphibian, bird or mammal by any means.